apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 abort the checkpoint if parts of subtasks finished for operators using this kind of state.

 In principle, you should be able to modify your job (which changes the dataflow graph) and restore from a previous checkpoint.
 That said, there are certain graph modifications that are not supported.
-These kinds of changes include adding a new operator before a fully finished one.
+These kinds of changes include adding a new operator as the precedent of a fully finished one.
 Flink would check for such modifications and throw exceptions while restoring.

 # The Revised Process of Finishing